Victoria, B.C., Canada

 People of the First Nations

 The ocean and forests of the Pacific Northwest provided abundant food for the tribes and clans of the First Nation.
 Relieved of the constant burden searching for food, time became available for development of their own unique art forms.
 Freestanding memorial poles are the most visible examples of native expression.
-The figures on the pole identify the family and tell the story of their history.
+The figures on a pole identify the family and tell the story of their history.

 In the photo above, far left: The Thunderbird, representative of Powerful & Mystery, tops a pole in the Empress Hotel collection.
 Center: This pole rises form the grounds of the provincial capitol.
 Bottom right: Poles of two different styles are shown.
 Upper far right: A pole sits along side a native long house.